Chapter 19.162

 c.
 For commercial, industrial, mixed use, public, and institutional buildings, the “primary entrance” is the main public entrance to the building.
 In the case where no public entrance exists, street connections shall be provided to the main employee entrance.

 d.
 For residential buildings the “primary entrance” is the front door (i.e., facing the street).
-For multifamily buildings in which each unit does not have its own exterior entrance, the “primary entrance” may be a lobby, courtyard or breezeway, which serves as a common entrance for more than one dwelling.
+For multi-unit buildings in which each unit does not have its own exterior entrance, the “primary entrance” may be a lobby, courtyard or breezeway, which serves as a common entrance for more than one dwelling.

-3. Connections within Development.
+3. Connections Within Development.
 For all developments subject to site design review, pathways shall connect all building entrances to one another.
 In addition, pathways shall connect all parking areas, storage areas, recreational facilities and common areas (as applicable), and adjacent developments to the site, as applicable.

 4. Street Connectivity.
 Pathways (for pedestrians and bicycles) shall be provided at or near midblock where the block length exceeds the length required by FMC 19.162.020.
 Pathways shall also be provided where cul-de-sacs or dead-end streets are planned, to connect the ends of the streets together, to other streets, and/or to other developments, as applicable.
 Pathways used to comply with these standards shall conform to all of the following criteria: